bootsinpuss/2048GameAI/README.md

 Play around python by making an AI game player for the popular 2048 game in iPhone

-Currently AI very poor performance - can only get to 256 sometimes :)
+Currently poor AI performance - Usually 256, sometimes 512, rarely 1024

 How to run in terminal: